ankitects/anki/docs/linux.md

 Note: the trailing slash at the end is required.

-There are a few things to be aware of when doing this:
+There are a few things to be aware of:

 -   You should use ./run and not scripts/run-qt5\*, even if your system libraries are Qt5.
 -   If your system libraries are Qt5, when creating an aqt wheel, the wheel will not work